home-assistant/companion.home-assistant/docs/notifications/dynamic-content.md

 # Troubleshooting

-If you are having problems with receiving these special notifications try restarting your phone first.
+If you are having problems with receiving these special notifications, try restarting your phone first.
 The extensions sometimes fail to register properly until a restart.